fynnal98/AIRBERT/README.md

 # AIRBERT
 **Fixed-wing RC aircraft**

-AIR-BERT is a self-designed remote-controlled aircraft.
+AIRBERT is a self-designed remote-controlled aircraft.
 The first milestone is to build a fully functional airplane with agile flight characteristics.
 After achieving this, the next step will be to integrate a custom flight controller and develop a telemetry station to control and plan the aircraft’s missions.